Introducing G2.ai, the future of software buying.Try now

 This description is provided by the seller.

-Onshape by PTC is the leading cloud-native CAD & PDM software that runs on any device, anywhere-requiring zero IT.
-Only Onshape: - Eliminates CAD crashes and never loses data - Includes bui
+Onshape by PTC is the leading cloud-native CAD & PDM platform that runs on any device, anywhere-requiring zero IT.
+Onshape is for product design companies who are fed up with the errors, time wast

 Users